 - Surf and Turf with Jack Moir

-With the ongoing global pandemic, the cap on international arrivals, the mandatory $3000 14-day quarantine, and the fact that a national campaign requires the athletes and mechanics, coaches, and an army of support staff, AusCycling felt the risk and cost was too high.
+Between the ongoing global pandemic, the cap on international arrivals, the mandatory 14-day quarantine, and the fact that a national campaign requires athletes, mechanics, coaches, and an army of support staff, AusCycling felt the risk and cost was too high.

-A few weeks later, on 18 May, the governing body announced its selection criteria for the World Championships but stated it would send no national team to Italy, But, riders who are on a UCI registered team (i.e. are already likely in Europe) would be able to apply to participate.
+A few weeks later, on 18 May, the governing body announced its selection criteria for the World Championships but maintained it would not send a national team to Italy.
+However, riders who are currently on a UCI registered team (i.e., are already likely in Europe) would be able to apply to participate.